ryangithub43/Abstract-Data-Art/README.md

 # Describe something you would improve or do differently

 In my project, I wish I could've figured out the solutions for my problems to make it easier.
+I was faced with many problems relating to the actual writing because of the amount of time I spent.
+I would've also asked much more people for help since I was stuck.

 ![Screenshot 2024-12-12 120320](https://github.com/user-attachments/assets/2b493af2-0076-4ffd-acdd-7bd6979805cf)